Accelerating Quantum Eigensolver Algorithms With Machine Learning: Evaluation

-In detail: \autoref{tbl:main:res1} shows that optimised hyperparameters performed better for the challenge Hamiltonians.
-We observed the opposite for the open-source molecular Hamiltonians \autoref{tbl:main:res2}, particularly for optimised \qcels.
-The challenge Hamiltonian systems contributed 8.4\% of \adapt{}'s and 37.9\% of \qcels{}'s training data.
-There is also a correlation between the models: when \qcels{} with optimised hyperparameters outperformed the default setup, \adapt{} typically did as well, and vice versa.
-This suggests that the data each type of Hamiltonian contributed might not be the primary factor.
-Lastly, the open-source molecular Hamiltonians systems had fewer terms used in the ML phase in comparison to the challenge Hamiltonians, which may affect the model’s ability to generalise\footnote{Open-source molecular Hamiltonians averaged 48.2 elements, compared to 200.6 for the challenge Hamiltonians, \autoref{tbl:size:vs:comp}.}.
+RQ2 answer in detail: We considered here two factors: (1) training data size and (2) prior hyperparameter optimisation.
+The challenge Hamiltonian systems contributed 8.4\% of \adapt{}'s and 37.9\% of \qcels{}'s training data, with \qcels{} using much shorter vectors.
+Open-source molecular Hamiltonians averaged 48 elements, compared to 200.6 for the challenge Hamiltonian (\autoref{tbl:size:vs:comp}, \textit{\#floats in ML model} col.). \autoref{tbl:main:res1} shows that optimised hyperparameters performed better for the challenge Hamiltonians.
+We observed the opposite for the open-source molecular Hamiltonians in \autoref{tbl:main:res2}.
+This suggests that training data quantity alone is not the primary factor but rather a feature dimension—as open-source molecular Hamiltonians had fewer terms in the ML phase, which may affect the model’s ability to generalise.
+Finally, the default \qcels{} performed the worst, as its original hyperparameters had not been previously optimised by other methods, possibly explaining its weaker performance in comparison to the challenge algorithm, \adapt{}.